A Little Harmless Sex

 “I took our relationship seriously, Anna.
 I can’t believe you’re dumping me.”
 His voice rose and several of the customers sitting close to her table looked in their direction.

 “Until I met you.”
 His voice spoke of his anguish.
+Again, she had to fight the urge to roll her eyes.
+God save her from little boys pretending to feel.

 She tried not to notice that more people were paying attention to them.
 An older couple kept glancing their way, the woman looking a little uncomfortable.
 It wasn’t like Anna had the best reputation in town because of her personal life, but it had never boiled over into her business.
 She’d be damned if it would now.